nigelmaxwee/myhtxrepo/README.md

-# myhtxrepo
 # Singapore HDB Resale Price Prediction

-## This project aims to develop a predictive model to analyse the factors influencing HDB resale prices in Singapore.
+## To develop a predictive algorithm to determine the factors affecting resale prices of residential properties in Singapore.
+By understanding these factors, we aim to provide insights into strategies for curbing price inflation and improving housing affordability.

 ## Step 1.
 Clone GitHub repository
 ```